strangerlabs/webauthn/README.md

   name of that property on the user object.
 - `[store = MemoryAdapter]` - The storage interface for user objects.
 Defaults to an object in memory (for testing only).
+- `[attestationEndpoint = '/register']` - the path of the challenge attestation endpoint.
 - `[assertionEndpoint = '/login']` - the path of the challenge assertion endpoint.
 - `[challengeEndpoint = '/response']` - the path of the challenge response